hpi-dhc/devicely/docs/_sources/contribution.rst.txt

 --------------------

 If you want people to try out your reader class, you need to provide example data.
-For this purpose we maintain this `example data repository <https://github.com/hpi-dhc/devicely-documentation-sample-data>`_, to which you can create a PR to supply example data for your sensor.
+For this purpose we maintain this `example repository with examples and data <https://github.com/hpi-dhc/devicely-example/>`_, to which you can create a PR to supply example data for your sensor.